 - Manufacturing sector

-In an effort to promote the IT sector in the Philippines, PEZA and DTI encourage more foreign IT businesses to invest in the country.
+In an effort to promote the IT industry in the Philippines, PEZA and DTI encourage more foreign tech businesses to invest in the country.
 As such, different IT Parks and buildings in the Philippines are constructed for this.

 Eligible IT service activities eligible in PEZA registration include: